pecheylauren02/mp2-supervillain-personality-quiz/README.md

 ### GitHub Pages

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-1. In the GitHub repository, navigate to the Settings tab
+1. In the GitHub repository, navigate to the Settings tab.
-2. From the left hand menu select 'Pages'
+2. From the left hand menu select 'Pages'.
-3. From the source select Branch: main
+3. From the source select Branch: main.
-4. Click 'Save'
+4. Click 'Save'.
 5. A live link will be displayed when published successfully.

-The live link can be found here: [The Ultimate Supervillain Personality Quiz](https://pecheylauren02.github.io/supervillain-quiz/)
+The live link can be found here: [The Ultimate Supervillain Personality Quiz](https://pecheylauren02.github.io/mp2-supervillain-personality-quiz/)

 ### Forking the GitHub Repository

 You can fork the repository by following these steps:
-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-1. Click on Fork button in upper right hand corner
+1. Click on Fork button in upper right hand corner.

 ### Cloning the GitHub Repository

 You can clone the repository to use locally by following these steps:
-1. Navigate to the GitHub Repository you want to clone
+1. Navigate to the GitHub Repository you want to clone.
-2. Click on the code drop down button
+2. Click on the code drop down button.
-3. Click on HTTPS
+3. Click on HTTPS.
-4. Copy the repository link to the clipboard
+4. Copy the repository link to the clipboard.
-5. Open your IDE of choice (git must be installed for the next steps)
+5. Open your IDE of choice (git must be installed for the next steps).
-6. Type git clone copied-git-url into the IDE terminal
+6. Type git clone copied-git-url into the IDE terminal.

 The project will now be cloned locally for you to use.